-How to encode & scan extended characters
+How to encode & scan extended Unicode characters

-- Use a 2D Barcode product that supports UTF-8 such as the following UTF-8 barcode encoders.
+- To Encode: Use a 2D Barcode product that supports UTF-8 such as the following UTF-8 barcode encoders.
 Linear barcode types such as Code 128 and Code 39 cannot encode characters over ASCII 128.
-2D barcode types such as PDF417, Data Matrix and MaxiCode have the ability to encode actual bytes of data and support UTF-8.
+2D barcode types such as PDF417, Data Matrix, and QR Code have the ability to encode actual bytes of data and support UTF-8.
 UTF-8 is the preferred method used to encode and decode extended Unicode characters.

 About extended characters in the PDF417 Barcode Products:

-When using PDF417 barcodes in text compaction mode, only the following can be encoded ASCII 9 (tab), 10 (line feed), 13 (carriage return) and ASCII 32 to 126.
+When using PDF417 barcodes in text compaction mode, only the following can be encoded ASCII 9 (tab), 10 (line feed), 13 (carriage return), and ASCII 32 to 126.
 However, when PDF417 is used in byte or binary compaction mode (which is the default), ASCII 0 to 255 is encoded.